Jesuit missions in North America

 Jesuit missions in North America were attempted in the late 16th century, established early in the 17th century, faltered at the beginning of the 18th, disappeared during the suppression of the Society of Jesus around 1763, and returned around 1830 after the restoration of the Society.
 The missions were established as part of the colonial drive of France and Spain during the period, the "saving of souls" being an accompaniment of the constitution of Nouvelle-France and early colonial Mexico.
 The efforts of the Jesuits in North America were paralleled by their China missions on the other side of the world, and in South America.
 They left written documentation of their efforts, in the form of The Jesuit Relations.

 Establishment of Nouvelle-France and first missions

 Toward the end of his reign, Henry IV of France started to look at the possibility of ventures abroad, with both North America and the Levant being among the possibilities.

-In 1570, Spanish Jesuits moved northward from San Agustin in La Florida to establish a small mission in Virginia: the Ajacán Mission.
+In 1570, Spanish Jesuits moved northward from St. Augustine in Florida to establish a small mission in Virginia: the Ajacán Mission.
 On February 19, 1571, eight missionaries were killed by the local Indigenous.

 The Martyrs have become Servants of God.

 In 1604, the French explorer Samuel de Champlain initiated the first important French involvement in Northern America.
 He founded Port Royal as the first permanent European settlement in North America north of Florida in 1605, and the first permanent French establishment at Quebec in 1608.